 - NCT04525183: REVITALIZE: A Telehealth Intervention for Women With Advanced Ovarian Cancer and PARP Inhibitor-Related Fatigue.
 This study is testing whether a 6 week skills-based telehealth intervention can help ovarian cancer patients experiencing PARP inhibitor-related fatigue reduce the impact of fatigue on their daily life and activities.

 - NCT04374630: Study With Afuresertib and Paclitaxel in Platinum Resistant Ovarian (PROFECTA-II).
 Afuresertib is an AKT inhibitor, a new class of agents under development that may provide treat platinum resistant ovarian cancer (PROC) progression.
 Afuresertib plus chemotherapy has demonstrated anti-tumor efficacy and an acceptable safety profile in patients with PROC in a published Phase I/II study.

-- NCT03012321: Abiraterone/Prednisone, Olaparib, or Abiraterone/Prednisone + Olaparib in Patients With Metastatic Castration-Resistant Prostate Cancer With DNA Repair Defects.
-This is a phase II study in men with metastatic castration resistant prostate cancer (mCRPC) open to men with a BRCA1 or other mutation.
+- NCT03012321: Abiraterone/Prednisone, Olaparib, or Abiraterone/Prednisone + Olaparib in Patients With Castration-Resistant Cancer With Repair Defects.
+This is a phase II study in men with castration resistant cancer (mCRPC) open to men with a or other mutation.